 As the world shifts towards electric transportation, battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) have become increasingly common.
 However, fuel cell electric vehicles (FCEVs) have also emerged as an appealing alternative to BEVs.
 These vehicles are powered by hydrogen fuel cells, which generate electricity through a chemical reaction with hydrogen, resulting in only water vapor emissions.
 While FCEVs share similarities with EVs, they differ in significant ways and are still relatively uncommon.

-As per IEA data, there are approximately 52 000 FCEVs and 16 million electric cars (BEVs and PHEVs combined) in the world, in 2021.
-We still have to wait for IEA to publish their 2022 data.
+As per IEA data, there were approximately 72,000 FCEVs in 2022.
+A 40% increase from 2021 stock.
+About 80% of the FCEVs are cars, 10% trucks and almost 10% buses.
+In the same year, sales of electric cars exceeded 10 million (BEVs and PHEVs combined) in the world, stock up to 26 million.
+We still have to wait for IEA to publish their 2023 data.